nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * The employee's profile should be updated with the provided information.
   ![result for adding employee](images/addSuccess.png)

-* If prefix used is not defined, an error message will appear and say `Prefix not found, please use any of the following prefixes: /n, /e, /p, /a, /b, /jd, /s, /l`
+* If prefix used is not defined, an error message will appear.

 ![failed result for adding employee](images/addFailed.png)